 With Build Pipelines you can set up a build, which will consist of commands that you can define to run on our servers before starting a deployment.
-These commands may fetch dependencies, build assets or anything else you can think of.
+These commands may fetch dependencies, build assets, run tests on your code, or anything else you can think of.
 Any generated files will be uploaded with your deployment.

 To create a new build pipeline, click the Build Pipeline link on the left hand side of the page in any project, then the New Command button on the right hand side.

 You'll be able to choose from a pre-configured build sequence that uses one of the common build tools:

 If you have any additional commands to run alongside one of the pre-configured sequences, simply add or modify anything as appropriate.